2i2c-org/team-compass/organization/plan.md

 - Establish efficient operations that can support future growth

 **Not a focus in 2026:**
-- _Essential membership:_ We do not see Essential hubs as a sales target for 2026.
+- _Essential Membership:_ We do not see Essential hubs as a sales target for 2026.
 We will allow essential-style hubs when a member community does all the sales on our behalf (e.g., CloudBank classrooms).
-We must revisit the value proposition of essential tier when we have a stronger sustainable foundation.
+We must revisit the value proposition of Essential Membership when we have a stronger sustainable foundation.
-- _Direct Premier sales:_ Premier member organizations require time to develop.
+- _Direct Premier Membership sales:_ Premier member organizations require time to develop.
 We aim to "land and expand" by building trust at the General Membership level first.
-We anticipate gradual ramping up of Premier sales but are not prioritizing direct sales in 2026.
+We anticipate gradual ramping up of Premier Membership sales but are not prioritizing direct sales in 2026.

 ## Major actions to take